How To Invest in Pag IBIG MP2 Program: An Ultimate Guide

 Here’s how to enroll in the MP2 program online:

 - Go to the Modified Pag-IBIG 2 Enrollment System.

 - Type your Pag-IBIG MID number, surname, first name, and birthdate in MM/DD/YYYY format.
 Then enter the code as it appears on your screen.
 Click the Submit button.

-- Provide your answers to the following: (a) Preferred Dividend Payout – whether you’d like to receive the MP2 dividends or by the end of the five-year term; (b) Mode of Payment – how you want to pay your MP2 contributions which can be through salary deduction, over-the-counter, or via one of the Pag-IBIG-accredited payment channels; and (c) Source of Funds – how you earn your money from which MP2 contributions are derived from.
+- Provide your answers to the following: (a) Preferred Dividend Payout – whether you’d like to receive the MP2 dividends annually or by the end of the five-year term; (b) Mode of Payment – how you want to pay your MP2 contributions, which can be through salary deduction, over-the-counter, or via one of the Pag-IBIG-accredited payment channels; and (c) Source of Funds – how you earn your money from which MP2 contributions are derived from.
 Once you’re done selecting from the drop-down menus provided, click the Submit button.